korpusovmax/simple-ann/README.md

 	}
 }
 dependencies {
-	implementation 'com.github.y9neon:simple-ann:$version' // use version from releases or use '-SNAPSHOT' }
+	implementation 'com.github.korpusovmax:simple-ann:$version' // use version from releases or use '-SNAPSHOT' }
 ```